 Mr Jon Ford – Guitar Instrumental Teacher

-Mr Craig Bowen – Drums and Percussion Instrumental Teacher
+Mr Adam Rockley – Drums and Percussion Instrumental Teacher

-The Key Stage 3 programme of study is diverse and eclectic including music from a variety of countries and cultures.
-It is designed to give the pupils a well-rounded appreciation and understanding of Music, creating the building blocks that enable them to access higher level study successfully.
+The Key Stage 3 programme of study is diverse and eclectic, including music from a variety of countries and cultures.
+It is designed to give the pupils a well-rounded appreciation and understanding of Music, creating the building blocks that enable them to successfully access higher level study.

 There are numerous performing opportunities throughout the school year, taking place both at school and other venues out in the wider community.
-Weekly ensembles include Glee club, Keyboard Club, Sing City Club, Harmony Choir, Music Club and Drum Club.
-The music department is central to the large-scale musical productions that take place annually in the school’s theatre, with Annie being the most recent performance.
+Weekly ensembles include Glee Club, Keyboard Club, Sing City Club, Harmony Choir, Music Club and a brand new Samba Band Drum Club.
+The music department is central to the large-scale musical productions that take place annually in the school’s theatre, with 'Peter Pan' being the most recent performance.

 Private tuition is available on most instruments for students and is provided by a team of highly skilled instrumental teachers.
 The lessons are free and students are actively encouraged to pursue accredited musical examinations in their chosen instrument.

 BTEC Performing Arts is offered at Key Stage 4.
-The course is made up of three units; all work is assessed through performances and coursework for each unit.
+The course is made up of three components; all work is assessed through performances and coursework for each unit.
 The majority of lessons taught are practical, focusing on the vocational aspect of the course.
-Students will study dance, acting and singing as well as focusing on career and pathways within the profession.
-The course culminates in a final Production unit in which students create their own performance from start to finish.
+Students will study dance, acting and singing as well as focusing on the production processes and job roles within the profession.
+The course culminates in a final production component in which students create their own performance from start to finish.
 This unit covers all aspects of Performing Arts, giving students the responsibility for marketing, lighting and sound, props, sets, production costs, costumes as well as writing, directing, choreographing and performing the show.
 This builds team work skills and can help prepare them for their future employment.
 Students are encouraged to perform as often as possible throughout the course.
-The BTEC First Award is the equivalent of one A*-C GCSE.
+The BTEC Tech Award is the equivalent of one GCSE.